BrutalistInstruments/HeadlessSequencerFW/readme.md

 Overview
 ========
-This is a Headless Sequencer Project from Brutalist Instruments.
-Name is still TBD.
-Repo Name will change once this is detirmined
+This is the Firmware Respository for the HSQ-8801 from Brutalist Instruments.

 SDK version
 ===========